 This Replacement For The Venerable EA-3B “Electric Whale” Only Served For Eight Very Busy Years

 In 1991 the last Navy EA-3B Skywarrior was retired after 40 years of service.
 The last Douglas EA-3B Electric Whale, 146448 assigned to Fleet Air Reconnaissance Squadron TWO (VQ-2) Batmen, went to the boneyard later that year.
 The Lockheed ES-3A Shadow was intended to replace the venerable EA-3B and perform its electronic reconnaissance and countermeasures / signals intelligence (SIGINT) work aboard US Navy aircraft carriers.
-Over two years between 1991 and 1993, Lockheed modified 16 existing S-3A Viking airframes to ES-3A standard.
+Over two years between 1991 and 1993, Lockheed modified 16 existing S-3A Viking airframes to ES-3A Shadow standard.
+Only the six US-3A Viking CODs joined the ES-3As as production variants of the base S-3.

 Though literally packed to the gills with electronic black boxes and festooned with lumps, bumps, and blades (more than 60 of them) the Shadow’s ability to do its job was provided in large part by the Aries II suite of electronics used in Lockheed’s land-based EP-3E Orion.
 Though the standard Viking antisubmarine warfare (ASW) electronics suite was removed, including the magnetic anomaly detector (MAD) boom in the tail, the Shadow retained the Viking’s ability to pass gas and was used in the airborne tanker or “Texaco” role at times.